 Really Right Stuff PG-01

-For the very occasional gimbal usage that is possible with this head, the weight consideration is a little looser because you don’t actually lock the head.
-I have used it with a 5D Mark IV and a 100-400mm in this mode, but such a setup would definitely not lock solidly for long exposure landscape photography.
+This head is ideal with a very lightweight mirrorless setup.
+I have been disappointed with its stability when used with larger full-frame mirrorless cameras, and you can absolutely forget about using it with pro-sized or gripped bodies.
+For the very occasional gimbal use possible with this head, the weight consideration is a little looser because you don’t actually lock the head.
+I have used it with a full-frame body and a 100-400mm lens in this mode, but such a setup would definitely not lock solidly for long exposure landscape photography.

 Really Right Stuff FG-02